barghouthi/blog/_posts/2019-07-15-smt-probability.md

 ## Picking the right axioms

 In our example, we gave the SMT solver exactly the axiom it needs to know about the uniform distribution.
-But in general, we want to automatically discover the right axiom to get the proof to go through.
+But, in general, we want to automatically discover the right axiom to get the proof to go through.
 Calvin's insight was that we can see this as a *program synthesis* problem!

 The idea is to use an *axiom family* and synthesize the appropriate axiom from this family.